202037039211/Calculators-Trackers/CodePen/Palindrome Checker/README.md

 2. Click the **Check** button or press **Enter** to check if the input is a palindrome.
 3. The result will appear below the input field, showing whether the input is a palindrome or not.

-## CodePen
-Feel free to view and edit the project on CodePen:

-[Insert your CodePen URL here]

 ---

 ### **File Structure**